stacksjs/ts-pkgx/docs/packages/vclustercom.md

 # vcluster

 > vCluster - Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
-It\
+It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.

 ## Package Information